 - flex\spw\id\array: int The mapping of individual channels along the frequency axis to individual spectral windows, as listed in the spw\array.
 This is a one-dimensional array of size (Nfreqs).
 Note this is required if the file uses flexible spectral windows (see Sec.
-5.2.2). (flex\spw\id\array) - dut1: float DUT1 (google it), in seconds.
-AIPS 117 calls it UT1UTC. (dut1) - earth\omega: float Earth's rotation rate in degrees per day.
+5.2.2). (flex\spw\id\array) - dut1: float difference between UT1 (defined with respect to the Earth's angle of rotation, which includes whole and partial "leap seconds") and UTC (which only includes whole leap seconds), in seconds, with typical precision of 1 ms. AIPS 117 calls it UT1UTC.
+Note that this is slightly different from the value DUT1 which is broadcast by various time signal services (e.g., NIST), which only supply this difference with precision of 0.1 seconds. (dut1) - earth\omega: float Earth's rotation rate in degrees per day.
 Note the difference in units, which is inherited from the way this quantity is handled in UVFITS datasets (AIPS 117 calls it DEGPDY). (earth\omega) - gst0: float Greenwich sidereal time at midnight on reference date, in degrees.
 AIPS 117 calls it GSTIAO (qst0) - rdate: string Date for which GST0 (or whichever time saved in that field) applies.
 Note this is different from how UVFITS handles this quantity, which is saved as a float rather than a string.
 The user is encouraged to ensure it is being handled self-consistently for their desired application. (rdate) - timesys: string Time system. pyuvdata currently only supports UTC. (timesys) - x\orientation: string The orientation of the x-arm of a dipole antenna.
 It is assumed to be the same for all antennas in the dataset.
 For instance, "East" or "North" may be used. (x\orientation). - antenna\diameters: float An array of the diameters of the antennas in meters.
 This is a one-dimensional array of size (Nants\telescope).
 (Nants\telescope) - uvplane\reference\time: int The time at which the phase center is normal to the chosen UV plane for phasing.
-Used for interoperability with the FHD package. - phase\center\ra: float The right ascension of the phase center of the observation in radians.
-Required if phase\type is "phased". (phase\center\ra)
+Used for interoperability with the FHD package. - lst\array: float An array corresponding to the local sidereal time of the center of each observation in the data in units of radians.
+If it is not specified, it is calculated from the latitude/longitude and the time\array.
+Saving it in the file can be useful for files with many values in the time\array, which would expensive to recompute. (lst\array)